 Gussy Concludes his 2016 FLW Tour Campaign with Event on Wheeler Lake

-A 44th place finish may not seem noteworthy, but for Jeff Gustafson of Keewatin, Ontario, it symbolizes the conclusion of his 2016 FLW Tour Campaign, one in which saw Gussy have his best year on Tour yet, with him collecting checks in all six events, making two top 20 cuts and one top ten cut with his best finish of 4th place.
+A 44th-place finish may not seem noteworthy.
+Still, for Jeff Gustafson of Keewatin, Ontario, it symbolizes the conclusion of his 2016 FLW Tour Campaign, one which saw Gussy have his best year on Tour yet, with him collecting checks in all six events, making two top 20 cuts and one top ten cut with his best finish of 4th place.
 All of these things resulted in Gussy finishing 5th in the Angler of the Year standings and qualifying him for his first Forrest Wood Cup.

-Wheeler Lake in Huntsville, AL was the site of this year’s Forrest Wood Cup where 50 of the World’s best bass anglers converged to compete for this coveted title and a first place check of $300,000!
-One may think that since Wheeler is on the Tennessee River that the majority of anglers would be crossing the stage with limits of mega sized ledge bass, this was not the case.
+Wheeler Lake in Huntsville, AL was the site of this year’s Forrest Wood Cup where 50 of the World’s best bass anglers converged to compete for this coveted title and the first-place check of $300,000!
+One may think that since Wheeler is on the Tennessee River that the majority of anglers would be crossing the stage with limits of mega-sized ledge bass, but this was not the case.

-With warm summer temperatures and Wheeler having fewer key off shore spots compared to Kentucky Lake or Chickamauga, Wheeler proved stingy for the competitors.
-On day one, Gussy had four bass for 8 lb’s 5 oz, and then on day two, four bass for 3 lb 2 oz, which included a late penalty.
+With warm summer temperatures and Wheeler having fewer key offshore spots compared to Kentucky Lake or Chickamauga, Wheeler proved stingy for the competitors.
+On day one, Gussy had four bass for 8 lbs 5 oz, and then on day two, four bass for 3 lbs 2 oz, which included a late penalty.
 But the great thing about the Cup is that all anglers walk away with a $10,000 check, meaning Gussy’s final trip north back home to Canada was not a hard one.

 “My finish at the Cup was disappointing, but I still had a great time and enjoyed the overall experience in AL,” stated Gussy.
 “It was a fun way to cap off the 2016 season!”